rust-lang/rfcs/text/0000-fun-vs-fun-ptr.md

 # Alternatives

- - Seeing that in the short-term, all functions will have a static lifetime (i. e. can only cast a value to a function pointer and not a function).
-It might be perfectly safe to allow `&fn(...)
-   ...` with the normal lifetime inference rules.
+ - Seeing that in the short-term, all functions will have a static lifetime (i. e. can only transmute a value to a function pointer and not a function).
+It might be perfectly safe to allow `&fn(...)  ...` with the normal lifetime inference rules.
+I hope this is the case, but as it relies on more assumptions I put it as an alternative to stay safe.

  - The above isn't true, but the lifetime inference could special-case-default to `static` with a function pointer type.
 (Yuck!)

  - `fn (...):'a ...` syntax.
+This would seem to doom us to a redundancy with borrowed pointers in the future rather than prevent it.
+I believe it was rejected before too.

 # Unresolved questions

-Perhaps I am mistaken and the semantics of `&'statics` and functions pointers differ.
+Perhaps I am mistaken and the semantics of `&'static`s and functions pointers differ.

 [1]: https://github.com/rust-lang/rust/pull/19891 The implementation currently distinguishes between
      function types and function pointer types, but this is not really exposed as part of the language.